-Egha Kusuma is a musician, percussionist, performer, and an educator.
-He is currently a doctoral student pursuing a Doctor of Musical Arts degree in Percussion Performance at Arizona State University (ASU), where he also directs the ASU Pan Devils steel band and teaches individual percussion instruction class.
+Egha Kusuma is a musician, percussionist, performer, and educator.
+He holds a Doctor of Musical Arts degree in Percussion Performance from Arizona State University where he studied with Dr. J.B.
+Smith, Dr. Michael Compitello, Shaun Tilburg, Simone Mancuso, and Dom Moio.
+While at ASU, Egha served as a Graduate Teaching Assistant teaching percussion lessons to both undergraduate and graduate students, directing the ASU Pan Devils steel band, and teaching drum circle class.
 He earned a Bachelor of Arts degree in Music from Brigham Young University-Hawaii where he studied percussion with Dr. Darren Duerden and a Master of Music degree in Percussion Performance from Brigham Young University where he studied percussion with Dr. Ron Brough.
-During Egha’s graduate studies, he was a Percussive Arts Society Student Delegate in Utah, and received several awards from the same organization for winning several percussion competitions in Utah.
+As a performer, Egha has received awards from numerous competitions, including the Percussive Arts Society.

 As an educator, Egha has been teaching percussion at several different schools in the past 3 years in Utah including at Lehi High School, Spanish Fork High School, and American Preparatory Academy.
 His teaching experiences include teaches percussion method classes, marching band front ensemble, private lessons, and direct percussion ensembles.
-Beside teaching, Egha serves as a clinician and adjudicator for high schools.
-Egha enjoys teaching percussion, and have a passion for witnessing the growth of the students he teaches.
+Besides teaching, he serves as a clinician and adjudicator for high schools.
+Egha enjoys teaching percussion, and has a passion for witnessing the growth of the students he teaches.

 D.M.A.
-(Doctor of Musical Arts), Percussion Performance, Arizona State University, in progress (anticipated in 2021).
+(Doctor of Musical Arts), Percussion Performance, Arizona State University, 2021

 M.M.
 (Master of Music), Percussion Performance, Brigham Young University, 2014.